ericniebler/stl2/ext/constructible/constructible.md

 # Synopsis

-This paper suggests reformulations of the following fundamental object concepts to resolve a number of outstanding issues, and to bring them in line with (what experience has show to be) user expectations:
+This paper suggests reformulations of the following fundamental object concepts to resolve a number of outstanding issues, and to bring them in line with (what experience has shown to be) user expectations:

 - `Destructible`
 - `Constructible`